Unremovable Clasp Requires 2 Hands to Open

 EMT's always look to the wrists first because along with the police, they are trained to always check the wrists first for a medical bracelet.
 So make sure it's attached firmly to the wrist with all critical medical information for proper care.

 Must be worn 24/7 and withstand water conditions such as chlorine or salt water.
-This means a stainless steel medical bracelet is the best choice.
+This means a stainless steel medical bracelet is your best choice.
 Avoid lightweight and delicate bracelet construction if not selecting from Alzheimer's or Autism pages.
 Please call if you are not sure.

 If you are the “ICE” number recipient, make sure you have a Med info card that lists all medical issues for loved ones, so when called, you can provide useful help.